-Diana Sherifali is an Assistant Professor in the School of Nursing at McMaster University.
-Her research interests include evidence-based diabetes practice and the implementation and evaluation of strategies for diabetes self-care at the patient, provider and population level.
-She has been funded by the Canadian Diabetes Association, the Heart and Stroke Foundation, Canadian Institutes for Health Research and is currently leading a trial to evaluate the effect of a diabetes health coach on diabetes control and quality of life.
+Diana’s research interests include evidence-based diabetes practice and the implementation and evaluation of strategies for diabetes self-care at the patient, provider and population level.
+She has been funded by Diabetes Canada, the Heart and Stroke Foundation and the Canadian Institutes for Health Research.
+She is currently leading a trial to evaluate the effect of a diabetes health coach on diabetes control and quality of life.

-She has authored or co-authored over 30 papers and is currently a co-author on two chapters for the 2013 Canadian Diabetes Association's Clinical Practice guidelines.
-Finally, Diana is on the Editorial board of the Canadian Journal of Diabetes and has been an active volunteer of the Canadian Diabetes Association since 1998.
+She has authored or co-authored over 50 papers and is currently the Methods Co-Chair and Co-Author on three chapters for the 2018 Diabetes Canada's Clinical Practice guidelines.
+Finally, Diana is the Deputy Editor of the Canadian Journal of Diabetes and has been an active volunteer with Diabetes Canada since 1998.